Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Quark-gluon vertex

+This basis is not the one employed in~\cite{Ball:1980ay}.
+We choose to work with a modification of this initial basis which was put forward in~\cite{Kizilersu:1995iz} and later employed in~\cite{Davydychev:2000rt} as well.
+This latter, which we have adopted here, choice ensures all transverse form factors of the vertex are independent of any kinematic singularities in one-loop perturbation theory in an arbitrary covariant gauge.

+The determination of the coefficients $\tau_i$ is not arbitrary.
+To a reasonable extent, they are constrained by the TTI, LKFT, MR, freedom of kinematic singularities and the adequate perturbation theory limit in the weak coupling regime~\cite{Ball:1980ay,Qin:2013mta,Albino:2018ncl}.

-This is the most general vector structure that can be constructed.
-In 1990, Curtis and Pennington \cite{Curtis:1990zs} realized that a simple choice of only of the transverse coefficients is enough to ensure multiplicative renormalizability of the massless quark propagator in the quenched approximation of QED.
-The full form of the vertex, the CP vertex, is
+Curtis and Pennington~\cite{Curtis:1990zs} adopted a simple choice of the transverse coefficients, which ensures MR of the massless electron propagator in the quenched approximation of quantum electrodynamics (QED).
+This transverse part of the vertex, referred to as the CP vertex, is merely: